 Presented a poster at the graduation celebration event at the Information School related to the topic of my PhD.
 I found the event to be really helpful as it allowed me to talk about my research within the iSchool, and hear about previous research that doctoral students had undertaken.
 See an image of me at the event, below:

 Delivered a workshop to the Department for Work and Pensions (DWP).
 The seminar was also broadcast to members from the DWP Office in Sheffield.
-The talk centred on social media analytics from my PhD work and covered applications such as Echosec, Visibrain, NodeXL, and DiscoverText.
+The talk centred on social media analytics from my PhD work and covered applications such as Echosec, Visibrain, and NodeXL.
 Slides here.
 See an image of me speaking at the event below:

 Published a blog post based on a conference paper looking at the benefits of Twitter in teaching.
 The post was ranked among the most popular posts of the week when it was released.
 Both the conference paper and blog post have been co-authored with Sergej Lugovic, Senior Lecturer at the Zagreb University of Applied Sciences.
 The LSE blog post can be read here.
 Our paper has over 300 reads in ResearchGate, and was ranked as the most read paper in my department for several weeks.